strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 This tells Strimzi to write the offsets to a ConfigMap called `my-connector-offsets`.

-To trigger the Strimzi to get the latest offsets you need to annotate your `KafkaConnector` resource:
+To trigger Strimzi to get the latest offsets, annotate your `KafkaConnector` resource:

 ```shell
 $ kubectl annotate kafkaconnector my-source-connector strimzi.io/connector-offsets=list -n kafka